maximilianberndt/ogl-starter/README.md

 ```

 **onDebug**
-Provides access to tweakpane
+Provides access to tweakpane.
-In production it gets enabled when you go to your-url.com#debug
+In production this gets called by adding #debug to your url.
+This enables splitting tweakpane from the main bundle and lazy loading it.

 ```
 onDebug(gui => {